Christchurch Town Hall, the city's premier performing arts and civic facility, is being restored.

 As part of the conservation project, which began in June 2015, the Town Hall's auditorium, entrance foyer, James Hay Theatre and the Limes Room are being restored.
 The former Boaters restaurant is also being rebuilt.

-The restoration is due to be completed in the third quarter of 2018.
-Christchurch City Council has agreed in principle to replace the damaged Cambridge Room with a purpose-built facility for the Christchurch Symphony Orchestra (CSO).
+The restoration of the Town Hall is due to be completed in the third quarter of 2018.
+The Council has agreed to replace the damaged Cambridge Room with a purpose-built facility for the Christchurch Symphony Orchestra (CSO).
 The administration and rehearsal facility will include toilets for the public and office space for Vbase, the venue management company that operates the Town Hall.
 This is a separate project within the main restoration project and is expected to be completed in early 2019.
 We are aiming to reopen the Town Hall in March 2019.

 The Town Hall is being strengthened to 100 per cent of the New Building Standard and significantly refurbished, ensuring it is a modern, world-class facility that can be enjoyed for many years to come.
 We have identified opportunities to bring the Town Hall up to modern standards, and to future-proof the building, as construction has progressed.

 A total of $152.2 million has been set aside for the main Town Hall restoration project plus the proposed purpose-built facility for the CSO.

 Christchurch City Council votes to fully repair and restore the earthquake-damaged Town Hall at a cost of $127.5 million.